nikozzzzzz/rideTrack/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request
+6. If you don't get any reply in 2-3 days, please, contact me on nikozzzzzz@gmail.com

 ### Development Guidelines
 - Follow Swift coding conventions
-- Add unit tests for new features
+- Add unit tests for new features if you can
 - Update localization files for UI changes
-- Test on multiple device sizes
+- Test on multiple device sizes if you have
 - Ensure CloudKit integration works properly

 ## License